Codecademy/docs/content/java/concepts/calendar/terms/isSet/isSet.md

   - 'paths/computer-science'
 ---

-The **`.isSet()`** is a method that is used to check if a current field has a value or not.
-The return type is of this method is `Bool`, it returns `true` if the given field has a value set and `false` if it isn't.
-It returns true when the given parameter has been set by internal field interpretations. `isSet()` belongs to the `Calendar` class and is a non-static method, it is accessible with the class object.
+The **`.isSet()`** method is used to evaluate if a current field has a value or not.
+The return type is a `Bool`, and it returns `true` if the given field has a value set and `false` if it isn't.
+It returns `true` when the given parameter has been set by internal field interpretations. `isSet()` belongs to the `Calendar` class and is a non-static method, it is accessible with the class object.

 ## Syntax